navidshaikh/tekton-pipelines/kn/build_deploy/README.md

 We'll create a tekton pipeline which performs following operations:

 1. Create a container image from your git source having a Dockerfile
-2. Push the container image to a configured docker registry
+2. Push the container image to a configured registry
 3. Create a Knative Service from built container

 Lets create a pipeline for git source build and service creation